rom1415/winemanager/readme.md

 You can get a list of all wines by going on the URL WineManager/server.php/wines if URL rewritten module is not enabled.

 To get products as JSON go to this URL : WineManager/server.php/products

+## Installation

+Only clone this repository in an apache server.
+No need to update vendors it's already here for simplicity.